 Here is what makes Green Mountain College’s MSFS program so unique:

 - Optional-Residency Requirements Reduces Travel Time and Expense: Although we hope for all MSFS students to attend, we do not require student participation at the annual residency.
-Unlike other programs, we use our residencies to build relationships and enhance learning among our students, faculty, and scholars in residence.
-This means you will spend less money on obtaining their MSFS degree and less time away from work and family.
+Unlike other programs, we use our residencies to build relationships and enhance learning among our students, faculty, and scholars-in-residence.
+This means you will spend less money on obtaining your MSFS degree and less time away from work and family.

 - Bioregional Approach: GMC master’s degree programs combine the best of online learning with intensive locally applied experience.
 We call it a bioregional approach to distance education.
-Rather than learning about environmental studies solely through examples in a textbook, students use their local ecosystems as laboratories in which to experiment with new concepts and skills.
+Rather than learning about food systems solely through examples in a textbook, students use their local foodsheds as laboratories in which to experiment with new concepts and skills.

-- Leading Faculty: Our faculty possess in-depth experience teaching and researching concepts in sustainable agriculture and food systems.
+- Leading Faculty: Our faculty possess in-depth experience teaching and researching concepts in sustainable agriculture, sustainable diets and food systems.
 Many of our faculty are nationally known and recognized as leaders in their fields.

 - Student Variety: GMC students span the United States and the globe, bringing a breadth of perspectives and experiences that are not available in masters programs that draw the majority of their students from the same geographic area.

-- Proven Online Learning System and Small Classes Facilitate Learning: We’ve been teaching online longer than any other similar program.
+- Proven Online Learning System and Small Classes Facilitate Learning: This was the first online Master’s of Sustainable Food Systems.
+We’ve been teaching online longer than any other similar program.
 Our students can focus on their studies, not on dealing with technological glitches.
 In addition, we keep our class size small—normally, no more than 20 students per section.
-This ensures that you have meaningful interactions with you fellow students and receive individualized attention from the instructor.
+This ensures that you have meaningful interactions with you fellow students and receive individualized attention from your instructors.